Addvilz/data/README.md

 # Useful data

-Some JSON datasets I have collected, mostly from Wikipedia and perhaps, other sources.
+This repository contains somewhat specific JSON datasets I have collected, usually while doing correlation and predictive analysis on mobile market statistics - so don't expect to see datasets like "Global warming impact on GDP by country" here any time soon.
+Or ever.
+This data is mostly sourced from Wikipedia, though it might contain data from some other sources as well.

-These datasets are also available in SQL, you can find them in `/sql/` directory.
+These datasets are also available in SQL, you can find the data files in `/sql/` directory.

-## Table of Contents
+## Contents

 1. [ISO 3166-1 country codes](./data/iso-3166-1-country-codes.json)